 What could possibly evoke more of a chill, beachy vibe than blonde balayage?
-Try its effortlessly more laid back sister, blonde ombré.
+Try its effortlessly more laid-back sister, blonde ombré.
 The amazing thing about blonde ombré hair?
 You can go months without touching up your color, and your hair still looks like 10 fire emojis.
-And frequent root touch ups?
+And frequent root touch-ups?
 We don't know her.

 "An ombré is multifaceted," explains celeb colorist Jeremy Tardo.
 "A blonde ombré color differs from other blonde looks in that it displays a heavy concentration of solid brightness towards the ends of hair."
 Ready to lighten up?
 Here, 25 blonde ombré hair inspirations for your next salon appointment.

 Choosing a Shade: "I usually stick with the two-rule method," says celebrity hair expert Cory Aaron Scott.
 "Do not go [more than] two shades lighter or darker than your natural base.
-Also account from warmth (unless that’s the desired tone) and try to neutralize accordingly."
+Also account for warmth (unless that’s the desired tone) and try to neutralize accordingly."

 Maintenance Level: Low, according to Tardo, "The lightened sections are focused on the mid-lengths and ends.
 A well-blended ombré look can be refreshed as little as once to twice a year."

 Price: "The initial cost is going to be an investment, trying to lift all that hair, tone it," says Scott.
 "Also, purchasing the right products to keep the hair healthy and the color from stripping."
-Price will vary by location, but Scott says in Los Angeles typically the staring price would be around $350.
+Price will vary by location, but Scott says in Los Angeles typically the starting price would be around $350.

 Blonde Ombré Locs